Who I Am Hates Who I've Been

-"Who I Am Hates Who I've Been" is a song by American Christian rock band Relient K. It was released in June 2005 as the second single from their 2004 album Mmhmm.
-An acoustic version, originally recorded for Apathetic EP, is included on the B-side, was included on the 2008 The Bird and the Bee Sides album.
+"Who I Am Hates Who I've Been" is a song by American Christian rock band Relient K. It was released on June 27, 2005, as the second single from their 2004 fourth studio album Mmhmm.
 The music video entered TRL's top 10 in 2005, reaching as high as eight on the countdown.
 "Who I Am Hates Who I've Been" was released to radio on August 23, 2005.
 The song reached No. 58 on the US Billboard Hot 100, making it their most successful single to date.
 The song has been certified gold in the US for sales surpassing 500,000 units.

+In 2019, Jesus Freak Hideout ranked "Who I Am Hates Who I've Been" at the third spot on their "Relient K's Top 20 Songs" list.

-Background and writing
+Background and composition

 Matt Thiessen wrote the song in Australia in light of a feud with Brian Pittman, the band's bassist.
 The lyrics reflect remorse for his behavior, as well as pleas for forgiveness.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 156 BPM and is in the key of E-flat major.
+Thiessen's range in the song spans from the notes B♭3 to B♭5.

+An acoustic version, originally recorded for Apathetic EP, is included on the B-side, was included on the 2008 The Bird and the Bee Sides album.